Clarification of Biblical Teachings

 tribulation and second coming of Christ.

 As mentioned in the opening, some areas of scripture are harder to achieve clarity than others.
 End times prophecy is an area that is more difficult to discern.
-While acknowledging that fact the more one studies the topic, we believe a more proper view becomes clearer.
+While acknowledging that fact, our church leadership leans toward a pre-tribulation view of the church's rapture.

-With grace we hold to the rapture of the church could happen at any moment.
-This is not a prediction about the timing but rather adhering to what the Bible teaches.
+With grace, we hold to the church's rapture that could happen at any moment.
+This is not a prediction about the timing but our interpretation of what the Bible teaches.
 That is why we must all be ready and come to faith in Jesus.
-We believe Jesus will take believers from the earth at the rapture prior to a seven-year tribulation.
-That seven-year tribulation will not be a pleasant time on earth.
+We believe Jesus will take believers from the earth at the rapture before a seven-year tribulation.
+That seven-year tribulation will not be a pleasant time on Earth.
 The last 3.5 years will be worse than the prior.
 The Anti-Christ will be revealed in this time and deceive many (but not believers who were already raptured).
-At the end of seven years Jesus Christ will return.
+At the end of seven years, Jesus Christ will return.
 This is called his second coming.
-At that time the bodies of believers who died before the rapture, and who went to heaven at the time of their death, will now have their spirit rejoined with a healthy version of their spiritual body.
-At his return Jesus will defeat the Anti-Christ and usher in the millennial Kingdom on earth.
+At that time, the bodies of believers who died before the rapture and who went to heaven at the time of their death will now have their spirits rejoined with a healthy version of their spiritual bodies.
+Jesus will defeat the Anti-Christ at his return and usher in the millennial Kingdom on earth.
 This will be a 1000-year period where believers in Christ will be present with Christ on earth.
-At the end of that one thousand years the devil will ultimately be defeated and thrown into the lake of fire.
+At the end of that one thousand years, the devil will ultimately be defeated and thrown into the lake of fire.
 This will then begin what is known as eternity with Christ.
 Attached are some links to read more about this view and the scriptures that support it.

-Here is an article to read more about the strengths and weakness of a pre-tribulation view.
-Although recognizing Christ is coming for his church is a very important matter and strengthens our conviction to follow Jesus now, we still do need to offer grace to one another on what is a complicated topic.
+Here is an article to read more about the strengths and weaknesses of a pre-tribulation view.
+Although recognizing Christ is coming for his church is a very important matter and strengthens our conviction to follow Jesus now, we still need to offer grace to one another on a complicated topic.

 https://www.gotquestions.org/pretribulationism.html